dmarkow/dylanmarkow.com/source/blog/2014-01-08-capistrano-3-setting-a-default-stage.html.markdown

 end
 ```

-Now that we know this, we need to approach it a little differently.
-Rather than thinking _How do I set a default stage_,
+Now that we know what the stage tasks do, we need to approach it a little differently.
+Instead of thinking _How do I set a default stage_,
-we should be asking _How do I make sure that my production stage's task is run every time_.
+we now ask _How do I make sure that my production stage's task is run every time_.

-Because this is just Rake, we already know the answer: simply invoke the `production` task by default.
+Because this is a Rake application, we already know the answer: invoke the `production` task by default.
 Normally you would do this from your `Rakefile`, but since we're using Capistrano, you'll add this to the end of your `Capfile` instead:

 ```ruby